 Below are the daily elevations for the Adirondack Tour.
-Beware when looking at these!
-The jagged lines can look very intimidating.
-Take a close look at the scale on the left as compared to the miles on the bottom of the chart.
 This is an intermediate road tour and there is not any way to avoid the ups and downs.
 It’s like a roller coaster!
 Complete with beautiful views.

 Don’t let this chart intimidate you!
 We begin in Burlington, Vermont and then pedal south to Middlebury, Vermont.
 Most of these climbs are steep, but they’re pretty short.
 We’ll use these 35.6 miles today to warm up and get used to the hills in the Adirondacks!

 After touring Fort Ticonderoga, the ride today includes one big climb out of the Hudson River Valley, then a mellow ride around Brant Lake.
 If you want to cut off some miles, start your ride at the top of the hill and enjoy the cruise down to the lake!
 Today’s we’ll do 36.2 miles.